NicoletaSerban/myToDo/README.md

 Description

-This is simple todo app developed in reactJs it has features like: add task, complete task, and you can edit that task as well.
+This is simple todo app that has features like: add task, complete task, and you can edit that task as well.
 Using a public API a random pic and quote will appear.

 Built With
 - Node.js